 - No member of the Executive Committee shall use the role as an Executive Committee member to endorse a personal agenda regarding LMSD.

-- The term for each elected member of the Executive Committee shall be two years.
+- The term for each elected member of the Executive Committee (other than the Member(s)-at-Large) shall be two years.

-- The term of each Member(s)-At-Large shall be as designated by the Executive Committee at the time of the election of such member.
+- The term of each Member(s)-At-Large shall be one year, unless otherwise designated by the Executive Committee at the time of the election of such member.

 - No person may serve more than two full consecutive years in the same position on the Executive Committee.

 - A person may, however, serve more than two full consecutive years as a member of the Executive Committee so long as that person is serving in a different capacity.